-Found through an alley with a only a trademark lightbulb to mark it on Wyndham Street, Stockton is a sophisticated late night bar and resto.
-Oozing old-world glamour, with dim lighting, vintage furniture, intriguing antiques and tucked-away private corners, head here for a cosy late date, or to unwind after a night out with friends.
-The supper menu is served until 12:30am on Monday through Wednesday, and until 1:30am from Thursday to Saturday.
-Featuring indulgent delights such as Roast Beef Sandwiches, Black Truffle Risotto Balls and Chorizo Scotch Eggs, you can’t go wrong.
-(Note: Although the music here used to be pretty low-key, a recent visit had us yelling over the thumping beats!)
+Found through an alley with only a trademark lightbulb to mark it on Wyndham Street, Stockton is a sophisticated late night bar and restaurant.
+Oozing old-world glamour with dim lighting, vintage furniture, intriguing antiques and plenty of tucked-away private corners, head here for a cosy late date, or to unwind after a night out with friends.
+The supper menu is served until 12:30am on Monday through Wednesday and until 1:30am from Thursday to Saturday.
+Featuring indulgent delights such as roast beef sandwiches, truffle fat chips, and duck scotch eggs – you can’t go wrong.

 Stockton, 32 Wyndham Street, Central, Hong Kong, 2565 5268, www.stockton.com.hk

 If you’re out and about past midnight and are in need of some comfort food, nothing quite sates the appetite like breakfast grub.
-Lucky for Hong Kongers, down in this retro 1950s diner, you can get breakfast meals at any time of the day.
-This HK classic serves up morning delights such as Eggs Benedict, omelettes and pancakes 24 hours a day!
-Never again will you get up late and miss out on breakfast.
+Lucky for Hongkongers, down in this retro 1950s diner, you can get breakfast meals at any time of the day or night.
+This HK classic has locations in both Central and Wan Chai, and serves up morning delights such as eggs benedict, omelettes and pancakes 24 hours a day!

-A gem in both day and night, Ichiran is the king of ramen.
+A gem both day and night, Ichiran is the king of ramen.
 With something for everyone in every sense of the word, you can customise your own bowl of ramen, from choosing the spice level, to the consistency and thickness of your noodles!
-You can tell Ichiran is a Hong Kong favourite when you see the epically long lines out the door…
+You can tell Ichiran is a Hong Kong favourite when you see the epic long lines out the door.

 Ichiran, Entrance Hall on G/F & Shop B, Basement Floor, 8 Minden Avenue, Tsim Sha Tsui, Kowloon, Hong Kong, 2369 4218, www.ichiran.com

-Perfect for the night owls, Sun Hing opens its doors every day at 3am!
-Despite the hours, Sun Hing is always packed with people, with its popularity rooted in the authentic dim sum that it offers (and the affordability is another gold star).
-One thing to keep an eye out for is Sun Hing’s ‘lou sah baos’ (aka: the runny custard buns).
-They’re a Hong Kong dim sum classic and the moment they come out of the kitchen, everyone rushes for a plate.
+Perfect for the night owls, Sun Hing opens its doors every day at 3am.
+Despite the hours, Sun Hing is always packed with people, with its popularity rooted in the authentic dim sum that it offers.
+One thing to keep an eye out for is Sun Hing’s “lou sah baos” (aka: the molten custard buns).
+A Hong Kong dim sum classic, the moment they come out of the kitchen, everyone rushes for a plate.
 So, if you are lucky enough to see a batch, grab it!
 You won’t regret it.